 - 2 jalapeño peppers, sliced

 - 2 cups chicken stock or canned chicken broth

-- 1 cup packed coarsely chopped fresh cilantro
+- 1 cup packed coarsely chopped cilantro leaves

-- 1 cup coarsely chopped fresh flat-leaf parsley
+- 1 cup coarsely chopped flat-leaf parsley leaves

 - 1/2 cup fresh epazote (optional)